Eton fives: Origins

-The court
+Court

 An Eton fives court consists of three walls, with the left-hand wall interrupted by a buttress approximately halfway up the court.
 There are also two levels to the court, the front being around six inches higher than the back half of the playing area.
 On the front wall is a vertical black line about three-quarters of a metre from the right wall; this is used during the serve and return process detailed later.
 There is a diagonal ledge that circumvents the entire 'top-step' at about chest height; it is this ledge which the ball has to hit or go above to be 'up'.
 Below this ledge, at knee height, is a horizontal ledge about two inches wide, and which is only present on the 'top-step'.
 This is merely here because of the origins of Eton fives as the ledge is present at the chapel in Eton College.

 The diagonal ledge drops vertically at the edge of the 'top-step' and then returns to normal at a slightly lower height on the bottom step, running to the back of the court.
 At the back are brick columns that jut out slightly into the court, which vary in width from school to school, these "buttresses" are usually anywhere from 2 – 10 inches in width.
 Shots very rarely hit this part of the court, but once they do it is usually very effective for winning a point.
 Between the buttress and the top step is a small rectangular area about 10 cm sq, often referred to as the 'pepper pot'.
 If the ball is hit into the pepper pot it is almost always point-winning.
-Each of the courts at varying schools differ in some way, leaving room to modify how your school's courts are built to a certain extent.
+Each of the courts at varying schools differ in some way, leaving room to modify how school's courts are built to a certain extent.
 In this way the 'home team' will often have an advantage over a visiting side because of their knowledge of the court's characteristics and layout.

-The rules
+Rules

 Fives has many rules that are similar to other court type games, such as tennis or squash: